 Rare Disease Diagnostic Testing

 Roadmap2Rare is a collection of sponsored rare disease testing services available to Canadian clinicians.
 Roadmap2Rare includes sponsored diagnostic testing, metabolic genotyping, and family tree screening/testing support for several rare diseases.
-In addition to the Roadmap2Rare services, Sanofi also offers the Rare Disease Specialty Testing Program (RDSTP), which provides complimentary biomarker analysis and immunogenicity testing, to monitor disease activity in diagnosed patients and immune response in treated patients, as well as the Rare Together Patient Support Program, which provides support for rare disease patients on Sanofi therapy, and their treating clinicians.
+In addition to the Roadmap2Rare services, Sanofi also offers the Rare Disease Specialty Testing Program (RDSTP), which provides complimentary biomarker analysis and immunogenicity testing, to monitor disease activity in diagnosed patients and immune response in treated patients.

 The Roadmap2Rare Diagnostic Program is a diagnostic testing program sponsored by Sanofi Canada and provided through Revvity Omics (formerly PerkinElmer Genomics) at no charge to Canadian clinicians.
 To access this testing, please visit the Revvity Omics site: